qbarefoot/example_code/README.md

 # Field Builder

-This project was designed with a Windows XP aesthetic.
-It demonstrates how a developer would build the admin controls of a product that allows users to create their own input forms.
+This project demonstrates how a developer would build the admin controls of a product and allows users to create their own input forms.

 The core requirements are completed and listed below: